ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 #### Why Use let?

 let is suitable for variables whose values might change later.
 Its block scope makes it safer to use in modern code.

+## 3. const (For Constants)

+const is another way to declare variables, also introduced in ES6.
+It is used for values that should never change.

+### Key Characteristics of const:

+#### Block Scoped:

+Like let, const is block-scoped and cannot be accessed outside of its block.

+#### Cannot Be Reassigned:

+Once assigned a value, it cannot be updated.

+#### Immutable Reference, Not Immutable Value:

+The variable's reference cannot change, but the contents of objects or arrays assigned to a const variable can be modified.